Wei-Shaw/claude-relay-service/MIGRATION_PROGRESS.md

 ---

-## 🔄 Phase 5: Specialized Components (IN PROGRESS - 27% Complete)
+## ✅ Phase 5: Specialized Components (COMPLETED - 100%)

-**IMPORTANT:** Use `/Users/lujuncheng/CursorProjects/claude-relay-service/web/admin-spa/src/views/DesignDemoView.vue` as the reference for ALL components below.
+**IMPORTANT:** Used `/Users/lujuncheng/CursorProjects/claude-relay-service/web/admin-spa/src/views/DesignDemoView.vue` as the reference for ALL components.

-**Status:** Core components completed (Dashboard, User, Admin).
-Modal and data visualization components pending.
+**Status:** ALL 31 Phase 5 component files have been successfully migrated to Vercel-inspired flat design!

 ### ✅ Dashboard Components (2/2 files) - COMPLETED
 **Reference:** Demo Cards Section (stat cards)